Savvy Alternatives to an Open Bar for Your Wedding Reception

-Open bar = empty wallet.
-Lucky for you, we’re sharing alternatives to an open bar!
+When it comes to providing alcohol for your wedding reception, an open bar typically equals an empty wallet.
+Lucky for you, we’re sharing cost-friendly alternatives to an open bar!

 If you’re looking for a simple way to cut down on your wedding reception expenses, you’ll probably want to skip the open bar.

 But if you don’t give your guests full access to a bar, what are your options for drinks?
 Check out these ideas below from our friends at Rock Paper Coin!

 Use code SAVVY20 to get 20% off Rock Paper Coin’s suite of business tools.
 Sign up here!

 Looking to keep the drinks flowing all day/night, but not sure if your budget can handle it?
 Depending on the levels of alcohol you purchase, an open bar typically runs between $45 – $75 per person for a four-hour reception.
 It can add up quickly!
 So below you’ll find a few fun and affordable alternatives to a traditional open bar that your guests and wallet will enjoy!